v1.10.90-0e025b8

 Best for: - Sneaker bots (Nike, Adidas, Shopify) - Speed-critical workflows - Stable, long-running sessions - Account management - Tasks requiring high trust and low latency

-**Hex Proxies advantage**: 250K+ ISP proxies with sub-100ms latency and high trust scores.
+Hex Proxies advantage: multi-carrier US ISP network at $2.08/IP/month with sub-100ms latency and high trust scores.

 # ISP proxy for speed-critical tasks